LEARN-LK/IAM/eduroam-IRS.md

 	#  requests are not proxied to it.
 }

+realm NULL {
+	# If a user types their username without the domain, it will end up here
+}

 # eduroam home_server_pool attribute links from the home_server attribute. ensure home_server in home_server_pool matches home_server above
 home_server_pool EDUROAM {
         type                    = fail-over